- Explain the merits of breastfeeding

 Benefits of Breastfeeding

 Breast milk is considered the ideal diet for newborns due to the nutritional makeup of colostrum and subsequent breastmilk production.
 Colostrum, the milk produced during pregnancy and just after birth, has been described as “liquid gold.”
-Colostrum is packed with nutrients and other important substances that help the infant build up his or her immune system.
+Colostrum is packed with nutrients and other important substances that help the infant build up their immune system.
 Most babies will get all the nutrition they need through colostrum during the first few days of life (CDC, 2018).
 Breast milk changes by the third to fifth day after birth, becoming much thinner, but containing just the right amount of fat, sugar, water, and proteins to support overall physical and neurological development.
 It provides a source of iron more easily absorbed in the body than the iron found in dietary supplements, it provides resistance against many diseases, it is more easily digested by infants than formula, and it helps babies make a transition to solid foods more easily than if bottle-fed.

 The reason infants need such a high fat content is the process of myelination which requires fat to insulate the neurons.
 There has been some research, including meta-analyses, to show that breastfeeding is connected to advantages with cognitive development (Anderson, Johnstone, & Remley, 1999).
 Low birth weight infants had greater benefits from breastfeeding than did normal-weight infants in a meta-analysis of twenty controlled studies examining the overall impact of breastfeeding (Anderson et al., 1999).
 This meta-analysis showed that breastfeeding may provide nutrients required for rapid development of the immature brain and be connected to more rapid or better development of neurologic function.
 The studies also showed that a longer duration of breastfeeding was accompanied by greater differences in cognitive development between breastfed and formula-fed children.
 Whereas normal-weight infants showed a 2.66-point difference, low-birth-weight infants showed a 5.18-point difference in IQ compared with weight-matched, formula-fed infants (Anderson et al, 1999).
 These studies suggest that nutrients present in breast milk may have a significant effect on neurologic development in both premature and full-term infants.